 Although XC Ski Nation now takes most of my time and energy, I continue to refresh and update this website.
 My goals for the Cross Country Ski Technique website are to spread the word about the joys of performance Nordic skiing and help people make the initial climb up the learning curve as quickly as possible.
 I also can’t resist using this blog to push back against some of the dogma rooted in this sport.

 If you love Nordic skiing, check out our other website XC Ski Nation.
 It’s home to a wealth of premium video tutorials at no-brainer pricing.
-There’s even a Free Pass option that lets you preview the site (no credit card required).
+I’d love to see you there!

 Calgary, Alberta, Canada